antfu/changelogithub/README.md

 ## Configuration

-You can put a configuration file in the project root, named as `changelogithug.config.{json,ts,js,mjs,cjs}`, `.changelogithubrc` or use the `changelogithub` field in `package.json`.
+You can put a configuration file in the project root, named as `changelogithub.config.{json,ts,js,mjs,cjs}`, `.changelogithubrc` or use the `changelogithub` field in `package.json`.

 ## Preview Locally